PublicI/ct-inequality/README.md

 ## What's here?

-* [95,20 Ratio Ranking.ipynb	](95,20 Ratio Ranking.ipynb	) - An analysis of inequality in America using Census microdata on income.
+* 95,20 Ratio Ranking.ipynb - An analysis of inequality in America using Census microdata on income.
-* [Data](data) - Spreadsheets produced by the analysis.

 ## Why did we do this?